Bobby Grant (Brookside): In popular culture

-Bobby and Sheila were impersonated by Ted Robbins and Kate Robbins on their ITV sketch show Kate and Ted’s Show.
+Bobby and Sheila were impersonated by Ted Robbins and Kate Robbins on their 1987 ITV comedy show Kate and Ted’s Show, in a sketch that lampooned Brookside and its Liverpudlian characters called "Brewksyde".
 Bobby has been profiled and his storylines analysed in numerous print books.
 In 2023, Tomlinson returned to Brookside Close to film a scene in character as Bobby for the Eurovision Song Contest 2023, which was being held in Liverpool on behalf of Ukraine.
 The footage was used in a montage video welcoming Eurovision viewers to Liverpool.
 Bobby can be seen on Brookside Close hanging up Ukraine flags outside the house previously used as the Grant family home.

 Reception

 Newspaper and online praise

 A writer from Boom FM called Bobby an "iconic role".
 Helen Fear from Entertainment Daily branded Bobby as one of the most iconic characters to live on Brookside Close.
 John Plunkett from The Guardian branded the character a "militant trade union official".
 A Chester Chronicle reporter branded him a "shop steward".
 A writer from The Guide Liverpool believed that Bobby was "played superbly" by Tomlinson and Bobby "won legions of fans with his socialist and trade-union activist ways."
 They assessed that Bobby had many forms of heartbreak in his six-year tenure.
 They added "if there was ever a Scouse dad character we could all relate to, it’s got to be Bobby Grant."
 Ian Brandes from Sunday Mirror branded Bobby a "tough-talking shop steward."
 Danny Buckland (Liverpool Echo) branded Bobby a "loving husband".
 Sam Fuller of The Press and Journal labelled the character "down-to-earth pro-union Bobby".

 Jess Molyneux from Liverpool Echo wrote that Tomlinson was "loved" for playing Bobby and that the Grant family were included in many of the show's most memorable storylines.
 The Daily Mirror's Jane Lavender and Sophie McCoid opined that Tomlinson was one of the show's "stars" and his character's "antics kept viewers gripped."
 They added "Bobby was at the centre of some of the biggest early storylines."

 Brian Viner from The Independent believed that Tomlinson's portrayal of Bobby was unforgettable, writing "to some people, his alter ego will forever remain Bobby Grant, the bolshie but principled shop steward."
 A representative from the Liverpool City Council branded Bobby as one of Tomlinson's "most memorable" roles.
 A writer from The Northern Echo averred that Tomlinson had "made audiences laugh and cry with his portrayal of working class characters" such as "bolshie shop steward Bobby".